shaikatcse/EnergyPLANDomainKnowledgeEAStep1/InitializationResults/NSGAIIWithoutTrackWithSI/WithoutRM/readme.txt

 	};

-read initial population from "C:\Users\mahbub\Documents\GitHub\EnergyPLANDomainKnowledgeEAStep1\InitializationResults\InitIndividualWithSI\WithoutRM" folder
+read initial population from "C:\Users\mahbub\Documents\GitHub\EnergyPLANDomainKnowledgeEAStep1\InitializationResults\InitIndividualWithSI\WithoutRM" folder.
+These population are without random individuals.

-mergeFUN_NSI: all Pareto front from 30 runs with NSGAII with smart inililization
+mergeFUN_NSI_WRM: all Pareto front from 30 runs with NSGAII with smart inililization